 Miners are taking different approaches to win over communities and ensure they maintain their "social license" during the duration of the project.

 The major mining and metals organizations are trying to implement systems to share and measure the benefit of their operations, demonstrating that they not only make communities wealthier but healthier.
-This relies on working with local communities to create shared value, listening to what they need, rather than just coming up with initiatives that are not tailored to their needs.
+This relies on working with local communities to create shared value, listening to what they want, rather than just coming up with initiatives that are not tailored to their needs.
 Community support for a project is partly dependent on its economic participation and local employment is an important element of that.

+A structural change in the way proceeds from mining are allocated and spent could be an option in the future.
 Meanwhile, the government is increasingly seeking to fill the gap between community expectations and existing legislation which require community consultation for the development of new projects with increased regulations.